 The easiest way to short your odds is to sub to the wrong mentors.
 When the blog hop goes live on July 19, read the mentor wish lists c-a-r-e-f-u-l-l-y and whittle your choices down to the best possible fits for you and your work.

 How else can you get to know the mentors?
 Check out their books for a sense of their strengths and styles, read their blogs, watch the Pitch Wars Live interviews (or recordings if you can’t catch them live!), and follow them on Twitter.
 Ask follow up questions* about their tastes if you’re unsure (note: mentors won’t be able to answer questions until after the blog hop goes live, July 19, but you can start thinking about the kinds of questions you might want to ask now).

 And most importantly, do your homework.
-There may be “helpful” resources floating around on the inter webs that claim to have info on what the mentors want and don’t want, but we’ve yet to see any that are 100% accurate.
+There may be “helpful” resources floating around on the inter webs that claim to have info on what the mentors want and don’t want, but in past years we never saw any that were 100% accurate.
 Don’t rely on second hand info, go straight to the source, do your own investigation with your MS in mind.
 You don’t want to waste a sub on the wrong mentor due to misinformation.

 *WE LOVE QUESTIONS!
 Just be careful not to straight up pitch your MS to mentors on Twitter.
 We can’t tell you whether or not to sub to us, you’ll have to decide that on your own.
 We can tell you more about general things and books we like and don’t like to help you pin down best-possible fits.
-Basically, ask questions we can give “yes or no” answers to, not “maybe….it would depend….” answers. (e.g., “Do you enjoy fairy tale re-tellings in fantasy worlds?”
+Basically, ask questions we can give definitive “yes or no” answers to, not “maybe….it would depend….” answers. (e.g., “Do you enjoy fairy tale re-tellings in fantasy worlds?”
 Yes!
 Good question!
 “Did you read A COURT OF THORNS AND ROSES?
 Did you enjoy it?”
 Yes!
 And I loved it!
 Great question!
 “Would you want a Beauty and the Beast retelling in a fantasy world with fairie lore woven in throughout?”
 Well… I could tell you I like Beauty and the Beast, and fantasy worlds, and fairie lore, but the real question here is “do I want it” and that answer’s going to be “maybe…it would depend on your hook and how it’s done… ” And that’s not really going to help you narrow down your choices.
 See the difference?)
-Craft questions are also a great way to not pitch! (“Do you have a strong preferernce for past or present tense?”
-If a mentor says they very rarely like reading in present tense, well… that helps narrow it down!).

 TIP #2: IT’S NOT A RACE

 Take your time to make your choices, guys!
 It’s not a race to lock in your mentor picks.
 Have your favorites, but keep your eyes and ears open.
-A mentor may tweet how desperate they are for YOUR EXACT BOOK a few days from now, even if it wasn’t spelled out in their wish list.
+A mentor may tweet how desperate they are for YOUR EXACT BOOK later in the game, even if it wasn’t spelled out in their wish list.
 If you’ve already made your picks based on wish lists alone, you could miss it!

-Lemme tell you a little story: Last year, I thought I’d made my picks, had narrowed it down and was ready to sub.
+Lemme tell you a little story: In 2015, I thought I’d made my picks, had narrowed it down and was ready to sub.
 In the days before the sub window opened, one of the mentors who I thought would be a good fit and was still

 stalking following on Twitter tweeted about how much she wanted a good sister story.
 Meanwhile, there was a mentor I’d been convinced I was definitely subbing to who’d been tweeting about things they loved and wanted that were starting to veer further away from my genre.
 I swapped them out on my list and subbed to the mentor who wanted the sister story…. and…guys, THAT WAS THE MENTOR WHO PICKED ME!